LidiaMorejudo/spanresources/README.md

 All users have permission to create and read data; however, only administrators are authorized to modify or delete existing records.
 The Entity Relationship Diagram (ERD) below illustrates the structure and relationships between these tables.

+An ERD (Entity Relationship Diagram) is a visual representation of a database’s structure, showing how tables (entities) are related to each other through keys and relationships.

 # Skeleton

 ## Wireframes